how to propagate swiss cheese plant (3 ways)

 I like to cut in a few different places, with each stem cutting centered on the nodes.

 The best part?
-The mother plant will sprout out a new stem from the nearest node to the cut point, giving you an endless monstera adansonii vine that goes on forever.
+The mother plant will sprout out a new stem from the nearest leaf node to the cut point, giving you an endless monstera adansonii vine that goes on forever.

-how to propagate monstera adansonii
+How to propagate monstera adansonii

-1. take stem cutting with an aerial root or node on it, preferably with a leaf
+- take stem cutting with an aerial root or node on it, preferably with a leaf

-3. spray the monstera leaf and surrounding area with filtered water
+- spray the monstera leaf and surrounding area with filtered water

-4. place the newly propagated monstera stem in indirect sunlight
+- place the newly propagated monstera stem in indirect sunlight

 You will generally see root growth before a new leaf pops out.
 The root growth is prioritized as it allows the small monstera cutting to absorb nutrients and water, which are needed to grow a new leaf.

-propagating monstera adansonii in moss
+Propagating monstera adansonii in moss

 I put the damp peat moss and cuttings inside a recycled plastic food container to help maintain humidity.
 I propped the lid up slightly so that fresh air could move through the container and prevent things from getting dank (and to avoid premature root rot).

 Within a couple of days, I saw signs of root growth from the bottom of the container.
+I let the new roots develop for a few days until they were thick and white.

 When I was ready to transfer the cuttings to a pot, I filled my pot about 3/4 of the way full with this nutrient-dense potting soil by Fox Farm.